BluTargaryan/Jumper-PA/README.md

 1. Run `npx expo start` to start the development server
 2. Use 'a' for Android or 'i' for iOS simulator
 3. Use 'r' to reload the app
+4. Check the terminal for any environment-related warnings

 ## Contributing